TwoFistedJustice/linux_setup/bash_configuration/notes-from-mastering-linux.md

 $CDPATH
 For quick directory changes to frequently used dirs.
 How to set $CDPATH:
+Folders I should do:
+repos
+downloads
+hoo
+tardis

 P67
 Set the variable PROMPT_COMMAND to run some command to be executed before displaying the prompt